The Emperor's New Groove: Production overhaul and changes

 Andreas Deja declined to return to the film after observing his more serious version of Yzma was incompatible with the new comedic tone of the film, and moved to Orlando, Florida to work on Lilo & Stitch.
 Animator Dale Baer would replace Deja as the supervising animator for Yzma.
 Fullmer would inform Sting by telephone that his songs, related to specific scenes and characters that were now gone, had to be dropped.
-Bitter about the removal of his songs, the pop musician commented that "At first, I was angry and perturbed.
+Bitter about the removal of his songs, the pop musician commented "At first, I was angry and perturbed.
 Then I wanted some vengeance."
 Disney eventually agreed to allow three of the six deleted songs as bonus tracks on the soundtrack album, such as Yzma's villain song "Snuff Out the Light", the love song "One Day She'll Love Me" and the dance number "Walk the Llama, Llama".
-The plot elements, such as the romance between the llama herder Pacha and Manco's betrothed Nina, the sun-capturing villain scheme, similarities to The Prince and the Pauper story and Inca mythology were dropped.
-The character of Hucua was also dropped, though he would make a cameo appearance as the candle holder during the dinner scene in the finished film.
-Kuzco—who was a supporting character in the original story—eventually became the protagonist.
+The plot elements, such as the romance between the llama herder Pacha and Manco's betrothed Nina, the sun-capturing villain scheme, similarities to The Prince and the Pauper story, and Inca mythology were dropped.
+The character of Huaca was also dropped, although he would make a cameo appearance as the candle holder during the dinner scene in the finished film.
+Kuzco—who was a supporting character in the original story—became the protagonist.